daylonjhons/svg-logo-maker/README.md

 npm test

 ## Screenshots

-Here are some screenshots from the app
+Here are some screenshots from the application

 ![Alt text](<images/Screenshot 2024-03-04 at 9.18.33 AM.png>)
 ![Alt text](<images/Screenshot 2024-03-04 at 9.19.38 AM.png>)
 ![Alt text](<images/Screenshot 2024-03-04 at 9.19.58 AM.png>)

-##Video
+## Video

+Here is a video of the application

 <images/Untitled_ Mar 4, 2024 9_27 AM.webm>

 ## Questions: